International Arbitration Procedures: Evidence Gathering in the USA

 Background

-The discovery process is a key instrument in U.S. procedural law for preparing a court trial.
+The discovery process is a key instrument in U.S. procedural law for preparing a trial.

-It allows each party to systematically obtain evidence and information from the other party to strengthen their own argumentation or uncover weaknesses in the argumentation of the opposing party.
-This is done, among other things, through depositions, requests for document production, requests for admissions, and witness testimonies.
-Subpoenas can also be used to gather evidence from non-parties.
+It allows each party to systematically obtain evidence and information from the other party to strengthen their own argument or uncover weaknesses in the opposing party's argument.
+This is done through depositions, requests for document production, requests for admissions, and witness testimonies.
+Subpoenas can also be used to obtain evidence from non-parties.

-On June 13, 2022, the US Supreme Court decided in the case of ZF Automotive US, Inc., et al. v.
-Luxshare, Ltd. that parties to arbitration cannot request discovery support under 28 U.S. Code § 1782(a) from US federal courts if the arbitration venue is outside the United States.
+On 13 June 2022, the US Supreme Court decided in the case ZF Automotive US, Inc., et al. v.
+Luxshare, Ltd. that the parties in an arbitration proceeding cannot request discovery assistance under 28 U.S. Code § 1782(a) from U.S. federal courts if the arbitration location is outside the USA.

 28 U.S. Code § 1782(a) states: